TommasoTarchi/autoRNAseq/gene_count-pipeline/README.md

 1. Make sure you satisfy all requirements listed in [this section](#requirements).

+2. Clone this repository.

-2. Edit the "config.json" file as follows:
+3. Navigate to the `gene_count-pipeline` directory and edit the "config.json" file as follows:

-    2a.
+    3a.
 Set variables in "run_processes" section to true for the processes you wish to execute (if you set `all` to true, then all steps will be run regardless of the values of the following variables).

-    2b.
+    3b.
 Configure `data_paths` to specify paths to your data.
 Remember to use lists for `fastq_files` and `bam_files`.
 Each path should be complete, in particular:

    - for `fastq_files`, only the common prefix of reads pair should be passed, i.e. one